 The virus is transmitted through oral secretions or sores on the skin, and can be spread through oral sex, kissing or sharing objects such as toothbrushes or eating utensils, during an outbreak.

 Oral herpes symptoms start as an itch and tingle before a blister appears.
-The blister begins as a small and shallow ulcer on a red base and becomes crusted, scabbed, dry and yellow.
+The fluid-filled blister erupts and the small and shallow ulcer on a red base becomes crusted, scabbed, dry and yellow.

 The symptoms will usually appear on the lips, gums, nose, cheeks, throat, roof of the mouth, chin, or neck.

 HSV-1 is a lifelong infection and has infected an estimated 3.6 billion people under the age of 50 (67%) globally.

 PlushCare’s board certified doctors can help with symptom management and even prescribe oral herpes treatment following an online appointment.
 The average appointment lasts just 15 minutes.
 Our doctors can send your prescription to your preferred pharmacy.

 Common prescriptions our doctors write for oral herpes include:

 Genital herpes, mostly caused by herpes simplex virus 2 (HSV-2) is widespread throughout the world.
 More women are infected than men however, the infection is more easily spread from men to women than from women to men.

 Genital herpes symptoms in women may begin to show 2 to 4 weeks after being exposed to the infection.

 Some women may have no symptoms or signs of the infection, or may not have an outbreak for months or even years after they were first infected.